San Juan Islands Kayak Tours

 Afternoon / 1 Day (6 hour) San Juan Islands Sea Kayaking Tours

 Our afternoon / one-day sea kayak tours offer excellent opportunities for kayaking with orca whales.
-The routes we use are the best for seeing orcas – killer whales – anywhere in the United States!
 The entire whale watching season runs from April through October.
-In the past decade we’ve seen orca whales on 40% of the afternoon kayak trips during the peak months of June through September.
+Since our local killer whales were listed as endangered species we’ve seen orca whales on 35% of the afternoon kayak trips during the peak months of June through September.
 The success rate is about half of that in spring and fall.
 No one else matches Sea Quest’s exceptional results among companies providing kayak tours in the San Juan Islands.
 We’ve been studying orca whales and paddling in these waters longer than anyone else – forty years and counting!

-The west and south side routes are the best killer whale watching waters in the United States.
-The resident orcas regularly hunt in a loop between the two sites, sometimes up to five times a day!
-Scroll down to the map below that shows a green shaded area where over 95% of orca whale sightings occur.
+Our kayaking routes take you to the best killer whale watching waters in the United States.
+There are actually two species found in the San Juan Islands of Washington.
+The “resident orcas” (more accurately called “salmon orcas”) regularly hunt in a loop between and through the west and south routes, sometimes up to five times a day!
+Scroll down to the map below that shows a green shaded area where over 95% of salmon orca sightings occur.
+The other color indicates the best areas for encountering Bigg’s killer whales, a species that specializes in hunting marine mammals.

 Please note: Regardless of which kayak trip route we use, killer whales may not appear during your kayak tour.
 Orca whales can make sudden course changes or choose to hunt in a different location.
 They can virtually disappear and confound the best efforts of even the most experienced biologists and whale-watching professionals.
 You can be assured that Sea Quest will always give you the best chance to kayak with killer whales on your kayak trip!